+Community Involvement

-www.msubillings.edu/community The Office for Community Involvement (OCI) at MSU Billings strives to connect students to the community through meaningful service and educational opportunities.
-We believe community involvement strengthens a sense of responsibility and productive citizenship, which creates a lifelong commitment to service and leadership.
+MSU Billings strives to connect students to the community through meaningful service and educational opportunities.
+We believe community involvement strengthens a sense of responsible and productive citizenship, which creates a lifelong commitment to service and leadership.

-The OCI will assist students in connecting to volunteer opportunities both on campus and in the community.
-Students can utilize volunteerism to enhance their academic experience, to help in meeting other students, to get involved as a student, and to help prepare to become a civic leader within the community following graduation.
-The OCI coordinates monthly Service Saturday projects, MSUB Night on the Van in partnership with the Salvation Army, Student United Way (a student organization centered on volunteerism and advocacy), an MSU Billings Relay for Life team and many more opportunities.
-Students can also utilize the OCI to connect to volunteer opportunities.
+The Campus Activities & Engagement Office will assist students in connecting to volunteer opportunities both on campus and in the community.
+Students can utilize volunteerism to enhance their academic experience, to help in meeting other students, to get involved as a student and to help prepare to become a civic leader within the community following graduation.
+The Campus Activities & Engagement Office coordinates monthly Service Saturday projects, MSUB Night on the Van in partnership with the Salvation Army, Student United Way (a student organization centered on volunteerism and advocacy), and many more opportunities.
+Students can also utilize the OCI to connect to volunteer opportunities on an individual basis or students can access a community volunteer database at www.youcanvolunteer.org.

-Student Activities Board SUB 212, (406) 657-2257
+Student Activities Board

+SUB 219, (406) 657-2257